nelly2k/notes/coding/aws/networking/vpc.md

 - uses prefix lists in the route table to redirect traffic
 - S3, DynamoDB
 - Securing with VPC Endpoint Policies

+## Routing table
+- VPC have an implicit router and main routing table
+- ou can modify the main routing table or create new tables
+- each route table contains a local route for the CIDR block
+- most specific route for an address wins